andrew2020wit/foreign-reader/README.md

 ## Intro

-Foreign Reader a simple book reader, which has built-in dictionary and translation functionality.
+Foreign Reader is a simple book reader with built-in dictionary and translation functionality.

-It stores all data locally and uses PWA-technology, so you can use it without Internet.
+It stores all data locally, so you can use it without Internet.

 It's optimized for very big books.

-You don't have to pay for it, and it doesn't show advertise.

 There are related projects to convert some dictionary into json-format.